rkotze/rkotze.github.io/_posts/2018-04-15-cross-cutting-reactjs.md

 To find out more read my post on [understanding how higher-order components](/coding/understanding-higher-order-components).

-What do HOC solve?
+What does HOC solve?

 - Importantly they provided a way to reuse code when using ES6 classes.
 - No longer have method name clashing if two HOC implement the same one.
 - It is easy to make small reusable units of code supporting single responsibility principle.
-- Have multiple HOC applied to one component, using a compose function for better readability.
+- Apply multiple HOC applied to one component by composing the functions.
+The readability can be improved by using a compose function.

 You can start to see similarities downsides between _mixins_ and _HOC_: